Skip to main content

 DRC in PCB designs helps you validate whether your circuit board layout conforms to the predefined constraints such as trace width, clearances, hole sizes, and annular ring dimensions.
 It identifies design errors that may lead to manufacturing defects and impact the reliability of your board.

-In this article, you will learn the benefits of performing a design rule check and the steps involved in generating a DRC report in Altium Designer, Cadence Allegro PCB Designer, and KiCad
+In this article, you will learn the benefits of performing a design rule check and the steps involved in generating a DRC report in KiCad version 8, Altium Designer, and Cadence Allegro PCB Designer

 Highlights: